petericebear/solr-configsets/README.md

 How to use these configuration sets
 -----------------------------------

-When you install SOLR 6.1.0 to your server the default location of the configsets are '/opt/solr/server/solr/configsets/'.
+When you install SOLR 6.1.0 to your server the default location of the configsets is '/opt/solr/server/solr/configsets/'.
 You can clone this repository into that folder to make use of all these configuration sets.
 If you want to use a single set, just download a single folder into the default location.

 If you login to the server as the user solr you can run the following command to create a new SOLR core with a given configset folder.